lohedges/vmmc/README.md

 ## Callback functions
 LibVMMC works via four user-defined callback functions that abstract model specific details, such as the pair potential.
+Callback functions are implemented using a pure abstract `Model` base class that provides and interface to user defined potentials.
-We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks allow LibVMMC to be blind to the implementation of the model, as well as
+`std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks allow LibVMMC to be blind to the implementation of the model, as well as